-Ans: effort (in person-months) = 1.4 X thousands of lines of code a.
-24. Explain the concept of timeboxing.
+Ans: effort (in person-months) = 1.4 X thousands of lines of code Response: See page 76

+26.24.
+Explain the concept of timeboxing.

 Ans: Timeboxing sets a fixed deadline for the project and delivers the system by that deadline, even if it means reducing the original functionality.
 This technique makes sure that the project does not drag on for too long, and ensures that a system is delivered to the business relatively quickly.
 The following steps are used for timeboxing.
 First, set the date for system delivery.
 Second, prioritize functionality that needs to be included in the system.
 Third, build the core of the system with the essential functionality.
 Fourth, postpone the functionality that cannot be delivered by the deadline.
 Fifth, deliver the system with the core functionality.
 Then repeat steps three to five to add refinements and enhancements.
+Response: See page 85

-a.
-25. Give the formula for the schedule time in months, given the effort in person-months.
+27.25.
+Give the formula for the schedule time in months, given the effort in person-months.

-Ans: Schedule time (in months) = 3.0 X (person-months)1/3
+Ans: Schedule time (in months) = $3.0 \text{ X} (\text{person-months})^{1/3}$ Response: See page 76

-a.
-26. Explain PERT analysis.
+28.26.
+Explain PERT analysis.

 Ans: PERT stands for program Analysis and Review Technique.
 PERT technique can be used when the individual task time estimates are fairly uncertain.
 Instead of simply relying on one estimate for the duration of the project, PERT uses three estimates: optimistic, pessimistic, and most-likely.
-These estimates are then combined into a single weighted average using a formula:
+These estimates are then combined into a single weighted average using a formula: PERT Weighted Average = (optimistic estimate + 4 most-likely estimate + pessimistic estimate)/6

-PERT Weighted Average = (optimistic estimate + 4 \ most-likely estimate + pessimistic estimate)/6 a.
-27. What are different types of standards that a project may need to adhere to.
+29.27.
+What are different types of standards that a project may need to adhere to.

 Ans: Some of the standards that a project needs to comply with are as follows.
 Documentation standards, coding standards, procedural standards, requirements and specification standards, and user-interface design standards.
+Response: See page 97